 We also make a day trip to Mudday, the home of the much-wanted wintering Hypocolius.
 This is a superb site to watch clouds of Chestnut-bellied and Crowned Sandgrouse visiting a drinking pool in a remote wadi and there should also be African Collared Dove, Bar-tailed & Desert Larks, Hooded Wheatear, superb Nile Valley Sunbirds, and probably the odd surprise or two.
 Moving on to Shisr Fields we hope to connect with a wintering flock of Sociable Lapwings and search for some perviously reported rairities such as Red Collared-Dove and Wattled Starling.
 Our last visit also provided a spectacular sighting of a flock of 140+ Rosy Starlings.
 Anything is possible here and even Arabian Lark has been reported in the past.

-This will be our 5th tour in 15 months to this awesome country and it is undoubtedly one of our favourite birding destinations.
-Our previous 4 tours found the 1st Banded Martin and 1st Grey-tailed Tattler for Oman, as well as the 2nd African Openbill, 4th Dalmatian Pelican and 7th Blyth's Reed Warbler for this amazing country.
+This will be our 7th tour to this awesome country and it is undoubtedly one of our favourite birding destinations.
+Our previous 4 tours found the 1st Banded Martin and 1st Grey-tailed Tattler for Oman, as well as the 2nd African Openbill, 4th Dalmatian Pelican and 7th & 8th Blyth's Reed Warbler for this amazing country.

 For a one-centre winter birding destination, Oman ticks all the boxes.
 So why not join us and let's go birding!